Fengshui (2018 film)

-Fengshui (also referred as Feng Shui) is a 2018 South Korean period film directed by Park Hee-gon.
+Fengshui (also referred as Feng Shui or Grave Site) is a 2018 South Korean period action drama film directed by Park Hee-gon.
 It stars Cho Seung-woo, Ji Sung, Kim Sung-kyun, Moon Chae-won, Yoo Jae-myung and Baek Yoon-sik.
 The film tells the story of a pungsu expert, Park Jae-sang, who can determine the land that bring good fortune and people around him who compete to occupy the land in order to change their fate and become king.

 The film is the third and final installment of Jupiter Film's three-part film project on the Korean fortune-telling traditions, following The Face Reader (2013) and The Princess and the Matchmaker (2018).
 It was released in South Korea on September 19, 2018.

 Premise

 A period drama about those who struggle to become king and fight over grave sites and a young man who lost his parents attempting to take revenge on the king.